 - Salad: Mixed green (spinach, lettuce, chard, kale).
-Toss in some goat, feta or blue cheese, add some sliced strawberries and slivered almonds
+Toss in some goat cheese, feta cheese, or blue cheese, and add some sliced strawberries and slivered almonds.

 - Marinade: Place chicken or pork in a container.
 Pour the vinaigrette over the top.
 Marinate for at least 2 hours.

-How to store?
-This dressing can be kept in an airtight container in the fridge for 2-3 days.
+STORE.
+This strawberry salad dressing can be kept in an airtight container in the fridge for 2-3 days.

-Can I use Frozen Strawberries?
-You can use fresh or frozen berries for this recipe.
-If you are using frozen berries, allow them to thaw before blending so the juices can help bind and flavor the dressing.
+Check your local farmers market for in-season fresh strawberries.
+Frozen strawberries may also be used for this recipe.
+Allow them to thaw before blending so the juices can help bind and flavor the dressing.

 Strawberry Vinaigrette Recipe